galenseilis/Mjolnir/docs/methodology.md

 # Symbolic Regression

-Symbolic regression involves estimating a symbolic expression that approximates the data well.
-Mjölnir uses genetic programming to balance accuracy and simplicity of the models estimated.
-Thus Mjölnir provides a means of model discovery.
+[Symbolic regression](https://en.wikipedia.org/wiki/Symbolic_regression) involves estimating a symbolic expression that approximates the data well.
+Mjölnir uses [genetic programming](https://en.wikipedia.org/wiki/Genetic_programming) to balance accuracy and simplicity of the models estimated.
+Thus Mjölnir provides a means of model discovery which is constrained by causal assumptions.

 # Confomal Prediction